Mon people: Prehistory

-The Mon people, who descended from Proto-Austroasiatic people, are believed to have migrated from the Yangtze Kiang valley in Southern China to Southeast Asia between 3,000 and 2,000 BCE, along the Mekong, Salween, Sittaung, Irrawaddy, Ping and Chao Phaya rivers.
+On a long-standing account the Mon descend from Proto-Austroasiatic speakers who migrated from the Yangtze Kiang valley in southern China to Southeast Asia between 3,000 and 2,000 BCE.
+The routes given are the Mekong, Salween, Sittaung, Irrawaddy, Ping and Chao Phaya rivers.
 They eventually settled in locations including as far south as Malaya.
 Along the way, they brought with them the practice of riverine agriculture, including the cultivation of wet rice.
 Modern linguistic research by Sidwell (2021) suggests that the locus of Proto-Austroasiatic people was in the Red River Delta area of Northern Vietnam, around 4,000–4,500 years before present.